almahmudbd/mtim.github.io/ruqyah/introduction.md

 ##Who is Muhammad Tim?

 > "Muhammad Tim Humble became Muslim at the age of 14.
 He was accepted to study at the Islamic University of Madeenah in 2004, and graduated from the Faculty of Hadeeth and Islamic Studies in 2011.
 He has been involved in teaching and da'wah work for several years, and currently resides in Newcastle-upon-Tyne.
-He currently delivers lectures and seminars on a variety of topics, in the UK and abroad, and is a founding director/trustee of [The Humble Foundation](http://humblefoundation.org).
+He delivers lectures and seminars on a variety of topics, in the UK and abroad, and is a founding director/trustee of [The Humble Foundation](http://humblefoundation.org).
 You can see some of the work that Muhammad Tim is involved in on his [website](http://muhammadtim.com), and follow him on [twitter](http://twitter.com/muhammadtim)."

 In addition to the short biography mentioned above: